 Writing, editing, spiritual directing, mentoring, singing, jewelry making, skiing curly-haired gal with glasses

-Barbara Mulvey Little is a communications professional with over 25 years of experience in writing, editing, media, public relations, marketing, event planning & fundraising.
+Barbara Mulvey Little is a communications professional with over 25 years of experience in writing, editing, media, public relations, marketing, corporate training, event planning & fundraising.

 As a freelance writer/editor for more than a decade, her articles and columns have appeared in regional newspapers, magazines, and websites earning her coveted “above-the-fold” newspaper placement and magazine cover articles.
 She was also one of the founding writer/editors for a regional website that won an Edward R. Murrow award for Best Television Site/Small Markets.